 In 1941, they integrated the trumpet into their sound by way of the famous Miguel Martínez Domînguez, who is considered the creator of the mariachi-style trumpet, as well as the best to ever play.

 In 1944, Silvestre asks a young, classically trained, 19-year old Rubén Fuentes to join Mariachi Vargas as a violinist.
 Two years later, Fuentes influences the musical direction and together, with Silvestre, change the sound and image of Mariachi Vargas.

 - First Mariachi to “…dress in charros and show up on time (and sober) for performance.”

 - Appointed the Official Mariachi of Mexico City Police Department

-- Signed to an exclusive recording contract with RCA, adding a trumpet (the famed Miguel Martinez) and classically-trained violinist (a nineteen-year-old Rubén Fuentes) to their line-up, and appearing in their first of over 200 motion pictures.
+- Signed to an exclusive recording contract with RCA, and appearing in their first of over 200 motion pictures.

-Rubén Fuentes ceases performing and takes over as Musical Director, ably assisted by Rigoberto Alfaro and Jesús Rodríguez de Hijar.
+Later, retiring as a performer and becoming Musical Director, ably assisted by Rigoberto Alfaro and Jesús Rodríguez de Hijar.
 Release of Fuentes’ epic La Negra, followed by the classic La Bikina.

 In collaboration with the Querétaro Philharmonic Orchestra brilliantly directed by Maestro José Guadalupe Flores, Vargas releases three ground-breaking recordings of orchestral mariachi: Sinfónico I,II & III.
 “Pepe” Martínez composes and releases the world’s first two mariachi operas.
 Famed for their Fuentes-Martínez arrangements, Vargas performs globally with celebrated regional orchestras, including Mexico, United States, France, Spain, Czech Republic, Japan, et al.